Augmented reality in teaching: key challenges and how to overcome them

 Will Shüler is senior lecturer in drama and theatre studies at Royal Holloway, University of London.

-He has been shortlisted for Most Innovative Teacher of the Year in the Times Higher Education Awards 2022.
+He was shortlisted for Most Innovative Teacher of the Year in the Times Higher Education Awards 2022.
 A full list of shortlisted candidates can be found here.

 Standfirst